 Sunday: Savor and Explore More Local Flavors

 Walk off brunch with a stroll to Black Mountain Chocolate Factory & Kitchen, less than a mile away.
-Watch its sweets being made, from fair trade and organic bean to bar, on the self-guided tour.
 Take home some of the specialty dark chocolate or one of the pastries.

 Where to Stay

 Graylyn Estate was home to R.J.
 Reynolds Tobacco Co.’s first CEO, Bowman Gray, and his wife, Nathalie.
 Throughout their years together, the Grays traveled across the world collecting furniture and décor used to complete their Manor House, which sits on 55 pristine acres.
 Now a luxury hotel, Graylyn melds modern and traditional amenities that reflect the history of the home, including butler service and butterscotch cookies made from Mrs. Gray’s recipe.

 Or stay close to the action at the Historic Brookstown Inn, whose exposed beams and bricks are reminders of its previous life as one of the South’s first textile mills.
 Enjoy comfort and Southern hospitality just blocks from downtown and Old Salem Museums & Gardens.
 Both hotels offer seasonal getaway packages.

 This trip idea was produced in partnership with Visit Winston-Salem.